softwaresaved/NGCMGSoton-2015-06-21/novice/python/05-cond.md

 ~~~ {.output}
 sign of a number -3 is: -1
 ~~~

+The keyword ‘elif‘ is short for ‘else if’, and is useful to avoid excessive indentation.
+An `if ... elif ... elif ...` sequence is a substitute for the `switch` or `case` statements found in other languages.

 One important thing to notice in the code above is that we use a double equals sign `==` to test for equality rather than a single equals sign